BZoennchen/supercollider-book/chapters/composing/music-theory/1-midinotes.md

 $$21 + 12 \cdot k, \quad k \in \mathbb{N}_0$$

-because the key pattern of a piano repeats itself and each succesive 12 keys corresponds to one *octave* (see section [Intervals](sec-intervals)).
+because the key pattern of a piano repeats itself and each successive 12 keys corresponds to one *octave* (see section [Intervals](sec-intervals)).
 Consecutive piano keys have consecutive natural number as midi notes.

 Using Eq. {eq}`eq:note:to:frequency` and the fact that the midi note 69 corresponds to A4 which corresponds to 440 Hz, we can compute the fundamental frequency $f(p)$ for a specific midi note $p$ by the following function: